FNNDSC/pl-medcon/README.rst

 Abstract
 --------

 An app to covert NIfTI volumes to DICOM files.
-This is ChRIS conformant "DS" (Data Synthesis) plugin that wraps around the `medcon` package and provides a thin shim about that executable.
+This is a ChRIS conformant "DS" (Data Synthesis) plugin that wraps around the `medcon` package and provides a thin shim about that executable.

 Synopsis